bids-standard/bids-specification/src/modality-specific-files/magnetoencephalography.md

 actual anatomical landmarks, these latter may be marked with a piece of felt-tip taped to the skin.
-Please note that the photos may need to be cropped or blurred to conceal identifying features prior to sharing, depending on the terms of the consent given by the participant.
+Please note that the photos may need to be cropped or blurred to conceal identifying features prior to sharing, depending on the terms of the consent given by the subject.

 The [`acq-<label>`](../appendices/entities.md#acq) entity can be used to indicate acquisition of different photos of the same face (or other body part in different angles to show, for example, the